Updated: November 24, 2025

 Property taxes in Madeira include a one-time Property Transfer Tax (IMT) and Stamp Duty paid at purchase.
 The IMT varies from 0 to 10 percent depending on the value and use of the property, while Stamp Duty is a flat 0.8 percent.
 An annual Municipal Property Tax (IMI) of 0.3 percent to 0.45 percent of the property’s tax value is also payable.

 Yes.
 Many properties in Madeira offer stunning views of the ocean, mountains, or lush valleys.
-However, keep in mind that properties with the best views often come at higher prices, especially in popular areas like Funchal or the sunniest parts of the Portuguese island.
+You can use a property finder in Portugal to search for properties with the best views, especially in popular areas like Funchal or the sunniest parts of the Portuguese island.

 Madeira offers affordable properties on the north coast, mainly in municipalities like São Vicente and Santana, and in rural inland areas.
 The cheapest options are often old houses that need renovation or empty plots of land.